sage-code/maj/verbs.md

 * tu seru jocu'lo = you are playful
 * zu seru jocu'lo = he is playful

-**ra = er**
+**go = er**

+gora = group

-Use termination 'ra to make a noun.
+Use termination 'go to make a noun.

-* jo  seru'pa una jocu'ra = I was a player
+* jo  seru'pa una jocu'go = I was a player
-* noi seru'fu ale jocu'ra = we will be all players
+* noi seru'fu ale jocu'go = we will be all players
-* eso seru'so una movu'ra por paca = un movement for peace
+* eso seru'so una movu'go por paca = un movement for peace

 ## Reflexive form